 Yep, it's called the "martyrdom effect."
 It's a real thing.
-And the martyrdom effect seems to be more potent when we suffer for a terrible problem or disease or condition.
+And the martyrdom effect seems to be more potent when we suffer on behalf of a terrible problem, disease, or condition.

 These days that suffering can take all kinds of forms.
 Like the IceBucketChallenge for ALS, or the PolarPlunge for the Special Olympics, or maybe just a 5k with your animal best friend for Strut Your Mutt supporting Best Friends Animal Society (hardly a case of martyrdom in my view, however).

 Martyrdom aside, there are several other excellent reasons to participate in a charity athletic event:

 - Socialization.
 People who regularly participate in charity athletic events become family.
 You'll run into the same people often at different events.
 And the t-shirts you sport from those athletic events are a natural draw for other people from the curious to the equally obsessed

 - Motivation.
 When you commit to a charity athletic event, you'll likely want to train.
 That makes you more fit and motivated to keep moving in between events.

 - Support a Cause.
 Don't underestimate the good feelings that come with doing good.
 Charities do make money from these events.
 And it's more fun than just donating online.